nilesh1402/RPCDefinitionToolkit/README.md

 # RPCDefinitionToolkit

-A toolkit for defining VistAs RPC interface including client and user types

-Interplay of Data Analysis and MUMPS Analysis with as much automation as possible.

-## Planned Rollout of RPC Interface Definition
+> A toolkit to enable the production of a __machine-readable definition__ of VistA's RPC interface covering individual RPCs, Application and User types (__"RPC Interface Definition"__) to __enable intelligent Auditing and Alerting__ of any and all VA VistAs by a Cloud-based interface monitor.

+The _RPC Interface Definition_ will be produced in six stages, each focused on processing and analyzing different artifacts.
+Artifacts are either __VistA-resident Data Definitions__ or __VistA MUMPS code__.

 Version | Area | VistAs | Weeks | Due Date | Description
 --- | --- | --- | --- | --- | ---